sebhoerl/matsim-fleetpy/README.md

 A list of rejected requests can be provided that are from that point on removed from the system.

+Optionally, each instruction can be assigned an `id`.
+This way, it can be later tracked whether a defined instruction has been finished the next time the state is provided.

 - State: The assignment is answered by a *State* after the next simulation step has been performed:

 ```json